daniosro/Modeling_portfolio/_sources/intro.md

 All three models share the same fundamental approach: **process-based modeling with empirical kinetic rate laws**.

-Each model encodes known mechanisms — enzyme kinetics, dissolution rate laws, mass balance constraints — as mathematical equations, then solves those equations to predict system behavior.
+Each model encodes known mechanisms, such as enzyme kinetics, dissolution rate laws, and mass balance constraints as mathematical equations, then solves those equations to predict system behavior.
 This approach is more interpretable than black-box machine learning models: every parameter has a physical meaning, every equation represents a known process, and the model's predictions can be traced back to specific assumptions.

 The key modeling elements shared across all three notebooks: